akurmustafa/mlp/readme.md

 You need to compile with at least c++17 compiler.
 I haven't used platfrom specific library, with a decent compiler you should be fine.

 ## API
-TODO: add usage of the Model class
+TODO: add example usage of the Model class here

 ### Prerequisites